DeffreusTheda/SMA/Subjects/Business Management/BUSINESS MANAGEMENT.md

 - NKER: No Kids Early Retire

 ### Positioning

+How a company wants its product or brand to be perceived by the target market relative to competitors.
+It involves creating a unique image or identity for the product in the consumers' mind.

 How to make company image with high product value according to market preferences; Branding.